Georgia Labor Laws Guide

 Anyone who violates any of the child labor provisions stated above will be guilty of a misdemeanor.

-If an employer is convicted, they can get fined up to $1,000, 12 months in prison, or both, for each violation.
+If an employer is convicted, they can be fined up to $1,000, sentenced to 12 months in prison, or both for each violation.

 In addition, employers can also be penalized by getting a written citation or a suspended employer certificate.